quentin-duchemin/inference-markovian-SBM/README.md

 # inference-markovian-SBM

-This repository provides the code related to the paper: "Reliable Time Prediction in the Markov Stochastic Block Model" under review by the Journal of Computational and Graphical Statistics.
+This repository provides the code related to the paper: "Reliable Time Prediction in the Markov Stochastic Block Model".

 ### Description of the project